 Jennie DeVoe is an independent singer/songwriter with a soulful-blues-americana vibe whom Bonnie Raitt calls, "A great songwriter," while Indie-music.com’s Heidi Drockelman says, “Jennie is a truly unique vocal talent…Her powerhouse voice can stop you in your tracks but it also possesses a sweetness that surges and sears the soul.”
 DeVoe is a performer who connects with her audience like no other.
 Says Melissa Mayer of the Boone County Sun, "DeVoe's voice is a delicious mix of scratchy blues and sweet low notes.
 Her music is born of a unique marriage of folk and funk.
 She sprinkles in rhythm and blues sounds and a few well-chosen covers to create a great live show.
 She also manages to draw the audience in with her anecdotes and personal stories between each song.
 It's hard to attend one of DeVoe's shows and not feel like she's your personal friend by the end of the night."

 DeVoe is a prolific writer, with songs stuffed in drawers and often filling up her own voicemail with ideas.
 Notes Soultracks’ Howard Dukes, “…her songwriting captures the wittiness, world weariness, hope and simple brilliance that is blues music at its best."
 A fiercely independent artist, DeVoe has declined numerous major label offers, and built a rock-solid career on her own terms.
 She has produced four studio albums, four live CDs, a Christmas album and a DVD on her own label, Rubin the Cat Records.
-SonyRED was so impressed with the critically-acclaimed "Strange Sunshine," that they offered her a distribution deal, bringing her to many new ears, while still allowing her to retain her artistic freedom.
-Most recently, she was voted Best Local Musical Artist/Group in Indianapolis by NUVO Magazine readers, on the heels of being named one of Indy's top 50 "Entertainers of the Decade" by The Indianapolis Star.
+SonyRED was so impressed with the critically-acclaimed "Strange Sunshine," and "Radiator: The Bristol Sessions," that they offered her a distribution deal, bringing her to many new ears, while still allowing her to retain her artistic freedom.
+She has been voted Best Local Musical Artist/Group in Indianapolis by NUVO Magazine readers 12 years running, and was named one of Indy's top 50 "Entertainers of the Decade" by The Indianapolis Star.

 Stuff you should know: